ibm-skills-network/labs-knowledgebase/docs/Lab Tools/Cloud IDE/cloud-ide-kubernetes.md

 This learning environment is called "Cloud IDE", it is Theia-based, offering functionalities like file/folder management, a terminal, and more.
 It operates on a Ubuntu foundation and is enabled for working with Docker and Kubernetes.

+## Working Directory

+The base directory for all learner projects is ```/home/project```.
+All files and folders created during lab exercises will be stored in this directory by default.

 ### Layout

 #### Right side: